gaurav-bhadane/Data-Science/README.md

 # Data Science Roadmap from Beginner to Professional

 Welcome to the Data Science Roadmap!
-Whether you are completely new to Data Science or looking to advance your Skills, this roadmap will guide you through the necessary steps to become a professional in the field.
+Whether you are completely new to Data Science or looking to advance your Skills, this Roadmap will guide you through the necessary steps to become a Professional in the field.

 ## Prerequisites